ryceg/personal-website/_featured_categories/works.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
   My music, in sheet music, audio, visual, code, or purely conceptual forms.
+[Full list of works](/list-of-works) {:.faded}
 ---

 {% for works in site.works %}